 While it is true that cocaine is an expensive drug, with costs averaging approximately $100 per gram, cocaine can cost a person much more than money.
 Individuals have reported spending entire savings on cocaine, meanwhile losing jobs, friends, and family along the way.
 Cocaine addiction can result in a person abandoning responsibilities and obligations in order to continue to use cocaine.
 The spiral into cocaine addiction can also lead to run-ins with the law, criminal convictions, and fines associated with being caught with cocaine.
 The costs of cocaine addiction can devastate an individual and their close family and friends.

 When a person is seeking treatment for cocaine addiction, they most often start with a detox facility.
 These locations can help a person taper off the cocaine, or provide alternative medications to ease the discomfort of withdrawal.
 Once detox is complete, an inpatient rehabilitation program is encouraged.
 During that time, an individual will explore the reasons for addiction, as well as ways to maintain and continue sobriety.
-Contact us today so we can help find the path best designed for you or your loved one.
-Sobriety is achievable, and we can help.
+Contact Vertava Health today at 844.470.0410 so we can help you attain the life you deserve.